 U.S. Geological Survey

-How is the U.S. Geological Survey involved in monitoring the results of the project?
+How was the U.S. Geological Survey involved in monitoring the results of the project?

-Becky Carvin: We are measuring stream flow and precipitation and collecting water samples to be analyzed for suspended sediment and total and dissolved phosphorus in the two sub-watersheds that are part of this pilot project—the one where we will be working with farmers to make management changes (test watershed) and the other where no action will be taken (control watershed).
+Becky Carvin: We measured stream flow and precipitation and collected water samples to be analyzed for suspended sediment and total and dissolved phosphorus in the two sub-watersheds that were part of this pilot project—the one where we worked with farmers to make management changes (test watershed) and the other where no action was taken (control watershed).
 We started collecting data in 2007 so we could get two years of baseline data before any management practices were changed.
-We are collecting data as the changes are being made, and we hope to continue monitoring for a number of years after that.
-We want to be able to compare our data for both watersheds to see if there are any statistically significant differences in water quality between the test watershed and the control.
+We collected data as the changes were being made, and have continued monitoring in subsequent years.
+We wanted to be able to compare our data for both watersheds to see if there were any statistically significant differences in water quality between the test watershed and the control.

-Faith Fitzpatrick: In addition to daily stream monitoring, we are surveying both watersheds and developing a sediment budget for each as a way to track sediment and nutrients from the fields through the watershed to the outlet.
-This information will help us better understand the delay between when farming practices are changed and when those improvements are seen in water quality.
-Over time, these monitoring efforts should tell us whether or not the changes farmers are making are having a positive impact on water quality.
+Faith Fitzpatrick: In addition to daily stream monitoring, we surveyed both watersheds and developed a sediment budget for each as a way to track sediment and nutrients from the fields through the watershed to the outlet.
+This information helped us better understand the delay between when farming practices were changed and when those improvements were seen in water quality.
+With one full year of data after implementation, these monitoring efforts are telling us that the changes farmers made are having a positive impact on water quality.

 Jim Amrhein, Bob Hansis (retired) and Greg Searle